-Has the Materiality principle changed in the GRI Standards?
+Has materiality changed in the Standards

 In the transition from the G4 Guidelines to GRI Standards, several clarifications were made in connection with the Materiality principle.

 In the G4 Guidelines, the principle was stated as:

 | The report should cover Aspects that: